-Tracing his formative years to the man who would revolutionize the personal computer industry (emphasis on personal), Jobs—and his cohorts, who receive screen time but still reside in the shadow of Jobs —started from scratch and rose up against their major competition, IBM.
-At the time, IBM was faceless corporation that embodied everything Apple wasn’t.
-Apple Computers was personal, it was aesthetics, it was Steve Jobs.
+Tracing his formative years to the man who would revolutionize the personal computer industry (emphasis on personal), Jobs—and his cohorts, who receive screen time but still reside in the shadow—started from scratch and rose against their major competition, IBM.
+At the time, IBM was a faceless corporation that embodied everything Apple wasn’t.
+Apple Computers was personal.
+It was aesthetics.
+It was Steve Jobs.

 Why would consumers go to bat for a billionaire they didn’t even know?
 This is the story that Gibney leaves on the table.
-The story of Jobs, Apple, the iPod and the iPhone is not the story of David and Goliath, but of America’s overwhelming religion of Capitalism.
-Americans love to buy and if that purchase can contribute to their identity, then all the better.
+The story of Jobs, Apple, the iPod, and the iPhone is not the story of David and Goliath but the story of America’s overwhelming religion of capitalism.
+Americans love to buy, and if that purchase can contribute to their identity, then all the better.
 Why else would you place a white Apple sticker on your car?
-What Jobs’s tapped into was the idea of branding and how consumers want to connect with their products to the point that they allow the products to define them.
+What Jobs’ tapped into was the idea of branding and how consumers want to connect with their products to the point that they allow the products to define them.
 And it helps when that product is better designed and better looking.
 Why is Apple Computers so successful?
 Because aesthetics matter.